Skip to: Operational Emissions Reduction | Fleet Vehicle Emissions Reduction

 Pioneer has tested a new aluminum truck platform, which trims 700 pounds of gross vehicle weight, while maintaining equal or greater performance.
 Testing has proven successful by increasing savings in both fuel and overall vehicle costs.
 Pioneer plans to start purchasing the aluminum frame vehicles to meet our fleet demands.

-Additionally, we are putting measures in place to reduce the number of overall miles driven and improve fleet efficiency, which will reduce our fleet air emissions.
+Additionally, we are putting measures in place to reduce the number of overall miles driven and improve fleet efficiencies, which will reduce our fleet air emissions.
 Three core components include:

 Pioneer is committed to preserving our environmental heritage through safe, efficient and environmentally sound business practices and operations.